skaparelos/JIvE/README.md

 Written using VanillaJS in ECMAScript 6

+## Tutorials
-Make sure to visit the Github [Wiki](https://github.com/skaparelos/JIvE/wiki) to see more examples
+Make sure to visit the Github [Wiki](https://github.com/skaparelos/JIvE/wiki) to see [tutorials](https://github.com/skaparelos/JIvE/wiki/Tutorials) on how to use JIvE.

 ## Currently Supported:
 - map scroll